tatuylonen/wiktextract/README.md

 ## Overview

-This is a Python package and tool for extracting information from Wiktionary data dumps.
-It reads the ``enwiktionary-<date>-pages-articles.xml.bz2`` file (or corresponding files from other wiktionaries) and returns Python dictionaries containing most of the information in Wiktionary.
+This is a Python package and tool for extracting information from English Wiktionary (enwiktionary) data dumps.
+Note that the English Wiktionary contains extensive dictionaries and inflectional information for many languages, not just English.
+Only its glosses and internal tagging are in English.

+This tool reads the ``enwiktionary-<date>-pages-articles.xml.bz2`` file and outputs JSON-format dictionaries containing most of the information in Wiktionary.

 This tool extracts glosses, parts-of-speech, declension/conjugation information when available, translations for all languages when